 Playaways - For the first time, recorded book lovers can just Play!
 No CDs, no cassettes, and no downloads.
 The new Playaway comes "pre-loaded" with a great book.
-All you need is one AAA battery, a set of earphones!
+All you need is one AAA battery and earphones!
 The Playaway is a credit-card sized, self-contained digital audiobook that can tuck in your pocket or hang around your neck so you can listen anywhere.

 Preminders - Gentle reminders you receive by email or text message that you have items coming due shortly.
 Make sure we have your current email address and that your record shows you want to be notified electronically.
 This may be done by logging in to your record or asking staff at the circulation desk to make sure we have your email address.